- Car Reviews

 Good news: it does both jobs with aplomb.
 It’s a marvellous thing, one only denied perfection by its utter ubiquity and some outdated clichés about the chosen reading matter of its drivers and its placement atop the dashboard.

-Ignoring a Transit when you’re buying a van is like ignoring a Golf when you’re buying a car.
+Ignoring a Transit when you’re buying a van is like ignoring a Golf when you’re buying a car (well, before the Mk8 Golf arrived).
 Or a kebab when post-nightclub food shopping.
 Do so at your peril.